edubart/nelua-lang/docs/pages/installing.md

 To install Nelua you need a system with the following:

-* Git (for cloning Nelua).
+* Git (for cloning Nelua)
-* A C compiler (GCC or Clang are recommended).
+* A C compiler (GCC or Clang are recommended)
-* Build tools (such as make).
+* Build tools (such as make)
-* GDB debugger (in case you want to debug runtime errors).
+* GDB debugger (in case you want to debug runtime errors)

 ## Installing on Linux

-Use your system package manager to install all the required tools first, then clone, compile the dependencies and install using make.
+Use your system's package manager to install all of the required tools first, then clone, compile the dependencies, and install using make.

-For example in Ubuntu:
+For example, in Ubuntu:

 ```bash
 sudo apt-get install build-essential git gcc gdb